 Dress appropriately for the activity.
-Make sure girls and adults avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
-Also have girls tie back long hair.
+Make sure everyone avoids wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
+Also, tie back long hair.

 Plan in advance.
 Call ahead to determine any special suggestions from the vendor or facility.